-1. E-reporting (preferred): The simplest option for timely, standardized reporting of operational data would be to use one of the regional ER applications.
-The SSP has developed an ER app for longline logbook operations OnBoard that is free to use and seamlessly integrated into the databases housed by the SSP, on behalf of the Commissions.
-FIMS has also developed ER apps for purse seine and longline and they have worked closely with SPC to transfer those data directly to our databases.
+1. E-reporting (preferred): The simplest option for timely, standardized reporting of operational data would be to use one of the regional e-reporting (ER) applications.
+The SSP has developed an ER app for longline logbook operations OnBoard that is free to use and seamlessly integrated into the databases housed by the SSP, on behalf of the Commission.
+The iFIMS ER application has apps for purse seine and longline, and they have worked closely with SPC to transfer those data directly to our databases.
 It should be noted that the iFIMS and SPC systems are not fully integrated, and there is additional work to be done to ensure consistency between the systems, but both offer practical solutions for e-reporting.